 Paper bag from 1970's era (image does not enlarge)

 Bonds were also members of the ISA - Independent Stores Association and were bought by the John Lewis Partnership in 1982.
 John Lewis Partnership traded as Bonds until 2001.
+In the early 1970s whilst Philip Suter was working at Bourne & Hollingsworth there was a member of the Nond family working there as well also training up for working in the family department stores.

 David Evans was a member of the ISA - Independent Stores Association like Suters Ltd and part of the arrangement was visits and meetings at other member stores.
 In the spring of 1978 Philip Suter and his brother Robert went to David Evans in Swansea for such a visit.
 At that time negotiations were nearly completed with Owen Owen, however everything was confidential and so outwardly we had to show that business was normal.
 Our hosts too were giving the same impression as under a month later, they too had sold out and this was to the House of Fraser as per the cutting from The Daily Telegraph below.